 You can get more information about this ropeway by contacting the Odakyu Group, which is a very famous train company that connects Tokyo with nearby scenic spots such as Enoshima and Hakone.
 Extending over 2.5 miles (0.9 miles from Sounzan to Owakudani and 1.6 miles from Owakudani to Togendai), the ropeway takes you on a mind-blowing ride over some amazing spots that can only be seen from the top.

 Mt.
 Tanigawa in Gunma is a beautiful mountain that looks spectacular all year round – it is covered in snow in the winter and makes a great spot for skiers and snowboarders, while it gets filled with colors during the warmer months, especially in autumn where red leaves take over the place.
 This 2.3-kilometer ropeway became a funitel in 2005, and it can carry hundreds of people on a magical ride that lasts approximately 10 minutes.

-If you want to reach the highland where you can witness hard rime, take the Sanroku Line, which is a normal lift that is part of the ZAO Ropeway.
+If you want to reach the highland view, take the Sanroku Line, which is a normal lift that is part of the ZAO Ropeway.
 However, if your intention is to reach the summit, take the 1.8-kilometer-long funitel ropeway called the Sancho Line.

 Now that you know where these amazing funitels are in Japan and the views they offer, would you take a ride on one of them?
-Also, there might be more funitels coming to other places in the country in the future.
+Because of the growing popularity of ski resorts in Japan, more funitels may be built to accommodate this growing trend in the future.